-FIONNUALA DORIS (Irish) is a lecturer in the Department of Economics, Finance and Accounting in Maynooth University, Ireland.
-She lectures in Audit & Assurance and Management Accounting at undergraduate and postgraduate level.
-Ms. Doris also undertakes research in the area of Auditing Practices and supervises postgraduate students in their research.
+FIONNUALA DORIS (Irish) is an accounting lecturer in the Department of Economics, Finance and Accounting in Maynooth University, Ireland.
 Prior to joining Maynooth University, Ms. Doris was Financial Controller and Company Secretary of Temple Bar Properties Ltd, Dublin from 1999 to 2001.
 She trained with PricewaterhouseCoopers, Dublin from 1993 to 1996 and worked as an Audit Manager in their Asset Management group until 1999 where she specialised in the audit of UCITS funds.
-Ms. Doris holds a BA in Economics from University College Dublin (1992), a Postgraduate Diploma in Accounting from Dublin City University (1993) and is a Fellow of the Institute of Chartered Accountants in Ireland.
+Ms. Doris holds a BA (Hons) in Economics from University College Dublin (1992), a Postgraduate Diploma in Accounting from Dublin City University (1993) and is a Fellow of the Institute of Chartered Accountants in Ireland.
+She is also a director of Legg Mason Investment Funds Limited.

-JOSEPH KEANE (Irish) provides consultancy services to the mutual and hedge fund industry and acts as an independent director to fund companies.
+JOSEPH KEANE (Irish) provides consultancy services to the mutual and hedge fund industry and acts as an independent director to fund companies, including Legg Mason Investments (Ireland) Limited.
 From March 2004 through April 2007, he was Chief Financial Officer of the Vega Hedge Fund Group.
 In 2002, he founded CFO.IE, and he acted as its Chief Executive Officer through February 2004.
 He was Head of Operations for SEI Investments, Global Fund Services from 2000 to 2002 and prior to that Managing Director of ABN AMRO Trust Company (Cayman) in the Cayman Islands from 1995 to 2000.
 He is a Fellow of the Institute of Chartered Accountants in Ireland.
 Mr. Keane has thirty years' experience in investment funds' management and administration, banking and public accounting.

-JOSEPH LAROCQUE (US) is Managing Director, Affiliate Strategic Initiatives at Legg Mason, which he joined in 2001.
-He also serves as a director of a number of Legg Mason's international entities and non-US mutual funds.
-He is a certified public accountant and from 1991 to 2001 was employed by PricewaterhouseCoopers in several capacities, most recently as a Senior Manager in their global financial services practice.
+JOSEPH LAROCQUE (US) provides US tax consultancy services on behalf of Towson Tax and Consulting in Towson, Maryland, USA.
+He also acts as a director to fund companies.
+He is the Chairman of the Board and a former Managing Director in charge of Affiliate Strategic Initiatives at Legg Mason.
+Mr. LaRocque worked for Legg Mason from 2001 until July 2019.
+He is a Certified Public Accountant and from 1991 to 2001 was employed by PricewaterhouseCoopers in Boston, Massachusetts, Dublin, Ireland and Baltimore, Maryland in several capacities, most recently as a Senior Manager in their global financial services practice.